1914 Kenwood House ball

 A ball was held at Kenwood House, London, by Grand Duke Michael Mikhailovich of Russia on 11 June 1914.
 The ball was held in honour of Michael's daughters Anastasia and Nadejda and marked the coming-out of the latter, who was aged 18.
 It was attended by a large number of British and foreign nobility, including King George V and Queen Mary, and was one of the last big social events before the start of the First World War.
 The night featured a dinner and dance demonstration by Maurice Mouvet and Florence Walton.
-The latter was the first royal command performance by American dancers; Mary specifically requested a demonstration of the controversial tango as she had not seen one before.
+The latter was the first royal command performance by North American dancers; Mary specifically requested a demonstration of the controversial tango as she had not seen one before.
 A ball after the dinner was attended by 2,000 members of society and was accompanied by a Viennese orchestra.

 Background

 Kenwood House was occupied by Grand Duke Michael Mikhailovich of Russia.
 He was a great-great-grandson of Russian ruler Catherine the Great and a second cousin of the then tsar Nicholas II.
 Michael had lived in exile in Western Europe, and particularly the United Kingdom, since marrying Countess Sophie of Merenberg in 1891.
 The morganatic marriage had been conducted in Italy without the permission of his parents and was illegal under Russian law.
 Michael rented Kenwood House from 1910, for £2,200 a year.
 He was active in the London social circuit and held many parties and balls there.

 The 11 June 1914 ball was intended to mark the coming-out of Michael's 18-year-old daughter Countess Nadejda de Torby (known as Nada) and was given in her name and that of her 22-year-old sister Countess Anastasia de Torby (known as Zia).
 The ball was one of the last big social events before the outbreak of the First World War and was attended by nobility from European states that would be enemies within the following weeks.